How do I know if my child needs 1-2-1 sessions?

 Building authentic resilience

 It is important to note that we are not a crisis response service.
-We offer PROACTIVE support, boosting self-esteem and resilience so your child can AVOID challenging situations becoming crises.
+We offer proactive support and early interventions, boosting self-esteem and resilience so your child can cope with challenging situations in the future.

 However: you are NOT alone – and you matter.

 If your child is in crisis, talk to us.